kottans/kottans-course-bootstrap/README.md

 To start a course you have to find **at least 3 people** - a project coordinator and two coaches.

-The manager can work part-time and his/her responsibilities are:
+The coordinator can work part-time and his/her responsibilities are:
 + registration
 + task handouts
 + solving interview and sponsor related questions